-Queen Athena sadly died when she was crushed by a pirate ship, while celebrating her anniversary with King Triton and their daughters (definitely not the best anniversary gift she could have gotten…).
+Queen Athena sadly died when she was crushed by a pirate ship, whilst celebrating her anniversary with King Triton and their daughters (definitely not the best anniversary gift she could have gotten…).

 Who Was Queen Athena?